learn through suffering C language learn through suffering

 }

-*InputPeople and ShowPeople functions have not been changed, but
+Please note that the InputPeople and ShowPeople functions have not been modified.

-The InputPeople function can be changed to make it easier to input data.
+Modifying the InputPeople function could make it easier to input data.

-*Major points are deducted if the FREEFREE function is not called.
+Note: Significant points will be deducted if the free function is not called.

 Solution 4-1

-The number of elements can be freely determined during program execution.
+Because the number of elements can be freely determined during program execution,

 Part 0: Program Overview